Myself-Rohit-Dey/Emo-Res50V2/README.md

-# Emotion Recognition System
+# Emo-Res50V2: Emotion Recognition System

-This repository contains two main Jupyter notebooks that work together to build and test an emotion recognition system using deep learning and computer vision.
+This repository contains two main Jupyter notebooks that work together to build and test an emotion recognition system using deep learning and computer vision for mental health detection.

 ## 📁 Project Structure